Donji Kraji: 14th century

-Knyaz Hrvatin died sometime before 1315, and was succeeded by his sons Vukoslav, Pavao, and Vukac.
-Hrvatin's sons sided with a coalition of the leading Croatian nobles in a revolt against Mladen II Šubić, who succeeded his father Paul I Šubić in 1312 and was the Ban of Bosnia since 1304.
-The revolt ended with Mladen's defeat at the Battle of Bliska in 1322 at the hands of Slavonian Ban John Babonić.
-From that point John Babonić took-over as a new Ban of Croatia, where as in Bosnia Stephen II Kotromanić, a formerly Šubić's vassal, replaced Mladen II as Ban of Bosnia.
+Knez Hrvatin died sometime before 1315, and was succeeded by his sons Vukoslav, Pavao, and Vukac.
+Hrvatin's sons sided with the Croatian nobles who revolted against Mladen II Šubić, who in 1312 also succeeded his father Paul I as the Ban of Bosnia since 1304.
+The revolt ended with Mladen's defeat at the Battle of Bliska in 1322 at the hand of Slavonian Ban John Babonić.
+From that point John Babonić took-over as a new Ban of Croatia, whereas in Bosnia Stephen II Kotromanić, a formerly Šubić's vassal, restored Kotromanić dynasty as the lords of medieval Bosnian state.

-Since the 2nd half of 1322, Stephen II called himself "lord of all Bosnian lands, Soli, Usora, Donji Kraji, and Hum".
+Stephen II was the Bosnian Ban from 1314, but in reality from 1322 to 1353 together with his brother, Vladislav Kotromanić in 1326–1353.
+Since the 2nd half of 1322, Stephen II regained control over Donji Kraji, and called himself "lord of all Bosnian lands, Soli, Usora, Donji Kraji, and Hum".
 After 1322 and before 1325, the Hrvatinići recognized the authority of Stephen II.
-As a result of that, around 1326, Stephen II granted Vukoslav Hrvatinić the parishes of Vrbanja with the town of Ključ, which was until 1322 owned by the Babonići, and Banjica with the town of Kotor.
-The local nobles of the Banjica and Vrbanja parishes previously sided with Mladen II and did not want to accept Stephen II as Ban.
-Thus, the charter confirmed Vukoslav his ancestral parishes (župas), and in the following years, the Hrvatinići gained control over almost the entire territory of Donji Kraji.
-During the short period between death of Ban Stjepan II and ascension of new ban in Tvrtko I, the county handled affairs more or less autonomously for a few years, although still nominally a part of the Banate of Bosnia.
+As a result of that, around 1326, Stephen II granted Vukoslav Hrvatinić the župas of Vrbanja with the town of Ključ, which was until 1322 owned by the Babonići, and Banjica with the town of Kotor.
+The local nobles of the Banjica and Vrbanja župas previously sided with Mladen II and did not want to accept Stephen II as Ban.
+Thus, the charter confirmed Vukoslav his ancestral župas, and in the following years, the Hrvatinići gained control over almost the entire territory of Donji Kraji.
+During the short period between death of Ban Stjepan II and ascension of new ban in Tvrtko I, the zemlja handled affairs more or less autonomously for a few years, although still nominally a part of the Banate of Bosnia.

-In the coming years, Ban Stephen granted Hrvatinić brothers several župas in Donji Kraji, but they were never counts of the whole Donji Kraji county, instead, in the example of Vukoslav, who called himself as "Knyaz of Ključ", they were regional lords overseeing parts of the county granted to each of them.
+In the coming years, Ban Stephen granted Hrvatinić brothers several župas in Donji Kraji, but they were never lords of the whole Donji Kraji zemlja, instead, in the example of Vukoslav, who called himself as "Knez of Ključ", they were regional lords overseeing parts of the zemlja granted to each of them.
 Third Hrvatin son, Vukac, ruled the župa of Vrbanje.
-This trend of granting the brothers župas and towns continued in the last charter of Ban Stephen II in 1351, which confirms to Paul and Vuk, heirs of Knyaz Vukoslav, the inherited estates.
+This trend of granting the brothers župas and towns continued in the last charter of Ban Stephen II in 1351, which confirms to Paul and Vuk, heirs of Knez Vukoslav, the inherited estates.
 The town of Ključ was attributed to his third son, Vlatko Vukoslavić.
-In addition to Vukoslavić, Pavlović (sons of Knyaz Paul) and Vlatko Vukoslavić also later claimed their rights over Banjica.
+In addition to Vukoslavić, Pavlović (sons of Knez Paul) and Vlatko Vukoslavić also later claimed their rights over župa Banjica.
 Vukac Hrvatinić was granted župa Luka by a new Bosnian ban Tvrtko I in a charter issued in 11 August 1366 for his loyalty during battles he waged against Hungarian king Louis I.